LEAD: Liberal Feature-based Distillation for Dense Retrieval: Introduction

-Feature-based methods mainly use the representations or attention maps of the intermediate layers as features, directly matching the features of the teacher and the student \cite{DBLP:journals/corr/RomeroBKCGB14,zagoruyko2016paying,DBLP:conf/iclr/ZagoruykoK17,passalis2018learning,xu2020feature,DBLP:journals/corr/abs-2112-04195,haidar2021rail}.
-However, these methods suffer from two major weaknesses: (1) In our preliminary study, feature-based methods do not work in dense retrieval, whose performances are even lower than response-based methods.
-(2) Matching the features requires the teacher and the student to share the same tokenizer-vocabulary set or internal output size, which would somehow constrain the flexibility choices of the teacher model.
+Feature-based methods\cite{DBLP:journals/corr/RomeroBKCGB14,DBLP:conf/iclr/ZagoruykoK17,DBLP:conf/iclr/ZagoruykoK17,passalis2018learning} mainly use the representations or attention maps of the intermediate layers as features, directly matching the features of the teacher model and the student model.
+For example, \cite{DBLP:journals/corr/RomeroBKCGB14,xu2020feature,wang2020exclusivity,sun2019patient,haidar2021rail} employ direct matching of the internal representations between the teacher and the student. \cite{DBLP:conf/iclr/ZagoruykoK17, passban2021alp, huang2017like,li2021virt} focus on enclosing the attention maps of the teacher and the student.
+However, these methods suffer from two major weaknesses: (1) In our preliminary study, we have observed that feature-based methods do not perform well in dense retrieval tasks, often yielding lower performance compared to response-based methods.
+This suggests that feature-based approaches may not be suitable for dense retrieval scenarios, highlighting the need for alternative methodologies.
+(2) Matching features between the teacher model and student model requires them to share the same tokenizer-vocabulary set or have identical internal output sizes.
+This constraint can limit the flexibility in choosing the teacher model, as it must align with the requirements of the student model.

-To fill the gap, we propose a liberal feature-based distillation method (LEAD) for dense retrieval.
-Specifically, we use the internal \texttt{[CLS]} embedding vectors to calculate the similarity distribution of the passages as features in the mini-batch.
-Then, we align the features between the teacher and the student, to accomplish the feature matching without tokenizer of architecture constraints.
-We also randomly select layers from the model to participate in the feature matching, adaptively assigning weights to the selected layers based on their informativeness.
+To overcome the limitations of both response-based methods and feature-based methods, we propose a liberal feature-based distillation method (LEAD) for dense retrieval.
+Specifically, we use the internal \texttt{[CLS]} embedding vectors to calculate the similarity distribution of the passages as features.
+Then, we align the features between the teacher and the student, to accomplish the feature matching without tokenizer or architecture constraints.
+We randomly select layers from the teacher model and student model to participate in the feature matching.
+However, considering that the informativeness of selected teacher layers may be different, we propose a layer reweighting technique that adaptively assigns weights to the selected teacher layers based on its informativeness.
 Besides, we jointly train the teacher model and student model to let them learn from each other.
 The reason why we call our method \textbf{liberal} comes from two folds: (1) LEAD supports various teacher architectures like dual encoder, ColBERT, cross encoder, and so on, only assuming that the teacher has a layer number no less than the student.
 (2) LEAD uses the label distributions to calculate distillation loss, which is free of the constraints on vocabularies, tokenizers, or model architectures.